-Policy for "At-Risk" Students
+"At-Risk" Policy

-This policy is meant to identify students who are "at-risk" of course failure, failure to meet Program competencies, and failing the Physician Assistant National Certification Examination (PANCE) as first-time test takers.
-It is meant to enhance the student's general medical knowledge, clinical decision-making and judgment, and preparedness for the PANCE.
+This policy is meant to identify students, midpoint of the clinical phase of training, who are potentially "atrisk" of course failure, deficiencies in meeting Program competencies, and/or failing the Physician Assistant National Certification Examination (PANCE) as first-time test takers.
+The policy is meant to inform students of these concerns and guide learners to increase their general medical knowledge, clinical decision-making and judgment skills, and preparedness for the PANCE.

-Any student with End-of-Rotation (EOR) exam scores during Rotations 1-4 that total 3 or more standard deviations below the national means will lose their elective rotation.
+Any student with End-of-Rotation (EOR) exam scores during Rotations 1-4 that total 3 or more standard deviations below the national means are considered "At-Risk".
+Upon identification, students will meet with the Director of Clinical Education to discuss their clinical performance and strategies to support success.